suryajeetlondhe/flutter_interview_questions/README.md

 Margin = external spacing

 ---

-65) What is the purpose of the scaffold widget in Flutter?
+65.What is the purpose of the scaffold widget in Flutter?
+---
 The Scaffold widget provides the basic structure for a screen in a Flutter app.

 🔹 Purpose:
 It gives you built-in layout features like: